Working With Me

 What I ask for is a basic willingness to show up and see what happens.
 Equal investment at the start isn't required.

-That means attending to both people simultaneously: what each person is feeling, what they're reaching for, what they're reacting to, and how the patterns between them developed.
-It's a different kind of attention than individual work, and it requires a different kind of presence.
+That means I'm tracking both people at once — what each person is feeling, reaching for, reacting to, and what the dynamic between you has developed into over time.
+It's a different kind of work, and it asks something different of me too.

-• This is something we'd discuss together before starting.
-Generally, when I'm working with a couple I don't also see either partner individually, as it can create complications around confidentiality and neutrality.
-If individual support would be useful, I'm happy to help connect you with a referral.
+Generally, when I'm working with a couple I don't also see either partner individually — it gets complicated in ways that aren't good for the couples work.
+If individual support would be useful alongside what we're doing, I'm happy to help find you a referral.

 Fees

-• Yes.
+Yes.
 I hold a small number of sliding-scale spots for clients who need reduced rates.
-If cost is a barrier, please reach out — I won't make you justify your situation, and I approach these conversations with care.
+If cost is a barrier, please reach out.
+I approach these conversations with openness and care.

 Location and logistics